-Sabuh Mas is a Balinese holiday set aside for the worship of Mahadeva where they ask for blessings of various precious metals, jewellery and for wealth and occurs every 210 days.
+Sabuh Mas is a Balinese holiday set aside for the worship of Mahadeva, where they ask for blessings of various precious metals, jewellery and for wealth and occurs every 210 days.

 It is interesting to note the derivation of the name’s meaning; Sabuh means ‘belt’, while Mas translates to ‘gold’ in the local language.
 As such, the direct meaning of this holiday is ‘gold belt’.

 The aim of doing this is to show appreciation to Mahadewa for one’s property and earthly possessions.
-It is all about showing gratitude for one’s clothing, jewellery, home, cash, gold and silver.
+It is all about showing gratitude for clothing, jewellery, home, cash, gold and silver.
 It is also a reminder of the need to be prudent when spending money.

 This mantra is derived from the belief of Sabuh Mas, which stipulates that cloth, gold and other possessions are the fourth most important thing in human life.
 These activities are followed by the local people asking for divine guidance in acquiring their wealth and property.